-The TBEV Nextstrain data set features a timed tree, which provides estimates for the time of the most recent common ancestor (TMRCA) associated with each clade (Table 1).
-The timed tree has been inferred from a ML tree with TreeTime, assuming a constant evolutionary rate throughout the entire tree.
-Diverging nucleotide substitution rates have been proposed for different TBEV subtypes (Subbotina and Loktev 2012; Bondaryuk et al. 2020; Deviatkin et al. 2020b), hence our numbers should be seen as a rough estimate.
+The TBEV Nextstrain dataset features a timed tree, which provides estimates for the time of the most recent common ancestor (TMRCA) associated with each clade (Table 1).
+The timed tree has been inferred from a ML tree with treetime, assuming a constant evolutionary rate throughout the entire tree.
+Diverging nucleotide substitution rates have been proposed for different TBEV subtypes [57, 62, 63], hence our numbers should be seen as a rough estimate.

-Animation of historic dispersal events across Eurasia within Nextstrain suggests that TBEV originated in Central Russia almost 2,700 years ago, and subsequently moved both eastwards, forming the TBEV-Sib and TBEV-FE lineages, and westwards into Europe.
-While this observation is in agreement with earlier reports (Heinze, Gould, and Forrester 2012), the deep splits of the Western types with inferred TMRCAs approximately 1,000-1,500 years ago raises the question whether TBEV has arrived in Central Europe earlier than previously reported.
+Animation of historic dispersal events across Eurasia within Nextstrain suggests that TBEV originated in Central Russia almost 2700 years ago, and subsequently moved both eastwards, forming the TBEV-Sib and TBEV-FE lineages, and westwards into Europe.
+While this observation is in agreement with earlier reports [61], the deep splits of the Western types with inferred TMRCAs approximately 1000-1500 years ago raises the question whether TBEV has arrived in Central Europe earlier than previously reported.

-One of Nextstrain's strengths is the possibility to augment the data set with custom traits, in addition to default attributes like date and place of collection.
+One of Nextstrain's strengths is the possibility to augment the dataset with custom traits, in addition to default attributes like date and place of collection.
 Adopting this feature, we maintain in TBEVnext a mapping of species from which a particular strain has been isolated.
-It has been previously described that different TBEV subtypes are specialized to particular vector species of Ixo-didae.
-The Eastern subtypes (Far-Eastern, Siberian) are typically transmitted via Ixodes persulcatus whereas the Western subtypes (European) are usually transmitted by Ixodes ricinus ticks.
-While this is broadly supported by our data, metadata analysis of 225 full genome isolates also discloses counter-examples: Nine isolates collected from Ixodes persulcatus ticks between 1971 and 2009 in Irkutsk Oblast and the Altai region in Russia carried the European subtype, while two Ixodes ricinus ticks carried the Siberian subtype.
-(Data shown in the interactive visualization of TBEVnext).
+It has been previously described that different TBEV subtypes are specialized to particular vector species of Ixodidae.
+The Eastern subtypes (Far-Eastern, Siberian) are typically transmitted via I. persulcatus, whereas the Western subtypes (European) are usually transmitted by I. ricinus ticks.
+While this is broadly supported by our data, metadata analysis of 225 full genome isolates also discloses counter-examples: Nine isolates collected from I. persulcatus ticks between 1971 and 2009 in Irkutsk Oblast and the Altai region in Russia carried the European subtype, while two I. ricinus ticks carried the Siberian subtype.
+(Data shown in the interactive visualization of TBEVnext.)